 What's being measured?

 Sleep efficiency is the time spent in bed asleep.
-We get this number by dividing the amount of time spent asleep by the amount of time between the moment the user wishes to sleep and the end of the session.
+We get this number by dividing the amount of time spent asleep by the amount of time between the moment the user wishes to sleep and the end of the record.

 How does Dreem know when a user "wishes to sleep"?